 NUTRITIONAL YEAST-Since I feed a no grain/limited grain diet, nutritional yeast provides necessary B vitamins including B-12.
 The body naturally produces B-12 but I have seen huge benefits in providing additional B-12 in the nutritional yeast, especially for senior "hard to keep" horses.
 Nutritional Yeast is added to our "Iron Hoof" formula and is now in our shop.
 Horses with Candida overloads should not be on any type of yeast until the overload is corrected.

 FRESH FOODS-(when available) pasture, apples, carrots, watermelon, pumpkin, etc. Gear towards individual horse’s needs.
 Feed carefully to sugar sensitive horses.

 HERBS AND CLAYS CHOSEN BY THE HORSE.
 See **HERBAL SAMPLING LINK**

 Though this may seem like a very complicated diet, there are ways to simplify it and make it easier to feed out.

 As every horse is different, it will take some experimentation to learn what works best for your horse/s.
-For those with a small number of horses, many of these steps can be covered by ordering our IRON HOOF supplement which has many of these items in its ingredients.
+For those with a small number of horses, many of these steps can be covered by ordering our IRON HORSE supplement which has many of these items in its ingredients.